 Another matter facing the court presented by the defendant was that a domestic violence matter can be heard only by one judge throughout the life of the case.
 At bar, two different judges heard the applications, and insists that there should be one judge per case.
 The appellate court agrees in principle – that in an ideal world, one judge per case should be the rule.
 However, given the limited resources of the justice system, particularly with family court and domestic violence dockets, this is simply an impossible standard.
 Domestic violence cases are summary in nature – the law requires a judgment to be issued within ten days of filing the complaint, in order to protect both domestic violence victims and preserve due process for defendants.
 This complaint from defendant was dismissed.

 Finally, defendant asserted that he was subjected to double jeopardy because he had to undergo a hearing for dismissal of a final NJ restraining order twice.
 Essentially, the court found this argument had no merit.
 The double jeopardy clause of the Constitution prevents someone being prosecuted for the same offense twice after either a conviction or an acquittal.
 It also prohibits multiple punishments for the same offense.
 In the instant case, the domestic violence act allows for complaints to be brought in a civil action, separate and distinct from a criminal case.
 Therefore, the double jeopardy does not apply.
-If you have any questions concerning domestic violence, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at (201) 845-7400.
+If you have any questions concerning domestic violence, call the Law Offices of Peter Van Aulen for a free initial consultation at (201) 845-7400.